Prospective applicants are strongly encouraged to review the following

 - LOIs must follow the submission format and instructions below

-- LOIs must be received by 11:59pm on Wednesday, November 16, 2022
+- LOIs must be received by 11:59 pm on Friday, June 27th, 2025

 - English language on your organization’s letterhead

-- LOI should be no more than two pages in length, single-sided, single-spaced, Calibri 11-point font, and 1-inch margins with page numbers at the bottom
+- LOI should be no more than two pages in length, single-sided, single-spaced, Calibri 11-point

 - Page One should include: